The 1700s - Early Settlers

 Tustin’s reputation as an area leader in education was begun at this time, with a public school led by educator John

 Zeke Zeilian.
-In 1927, the population topped 900, and the voters elected to incorporate.
+By September 21, 1927, the population topped 900, and the voters elected to incorporate.

 During World War 2, three military bases were established in nearby bean fields and unincorporated areas in proximity to Tustin: the Santa Ana Army Air Base, the El Toro Marine Corps Air Station, and the navy’s Lighter-Than-Air Base (where the huge hangers housed coast-patrolling blimps).